Wyoming senator discloses impregnating 14-year-old at 18

 Bouchard, a gun rights activist who co-owns a septic system servicing business with his wife, said the disclosure wouldn’t stop him from seeking higher office.

 “Bring it on.
-I’m going to stay in this race,” he said.
+I’m going to stay in this race,” Bouchard said.
 “We’re going to continue to raise money because my record stands on its own.”

-For copyright information, check with the distributor of this item, Casper (Wyo.)
-Star-Tribune.
+"This is really a message about how dirty politics is," he added.
+"They'll stop at nothing, man, when you get in the lead and when you're somebody that can't be controlled, you're somebody who works for the people.
+They'll come after you.
+That's why good people don't run for office."